Alaska Labor Laws Guide

 Exceptions to the minimum wage in Alaska

-If you are employed in Alaska, below is the list of cases and occupations not bound by regular Alaska minimum wage:
+If you are employed in Alaska, below is the list of cases and occupations not bound by the regular Alaska minimum wage:

 - Workers in agriculture,

-- Workers taking care of marine life or hand picking shrimp,
+- Workers taking care of marine life or hand-picking shrimp,

 - Workers in household service (including babysitting),